mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/conformance-expectations.md

 * CBS Responders **SHALL** be capable of populating `Observation.valueQuantity`, `Observation.valueCodeableConcept`, and `Observation.valueString`.
 * CBS Requestors **SHALL** be capable of processing `Observation.valueQuantity`, `Observation.valueCodeableConcept`, and `Observation.valueString`.

-Systems can support the other elements, but this is not a requirement of the CBS IG.
+Systems can support the other elements, but this is not a requirement of this IG.

 {% include link-list.md %}